-Almond Flour Halwa or Badam Halwa is a traditional, rich Indian dessert made using almond flour, milk, sugar, cardamom, saffron and loads of ghee.
-This is a popular Indian sweet and is prepared during special occasions like festivals, and weddings.
-Every Diwali, I make sure to prepare this dessert.
-It is loved by my guests and friends.
-There’s no doubt this recipe will become a family favourite!
+Badam Halwa with Almond Flour is a traditional, rich Indian dessert made using almond flour, milk, sugar, cardamom, saffron and loads of ghee(clarified butter).
+This is a popular Indian sweet and is prepared during special occasions like Indian festivals and weddings.

 About the recipe

 No Indian festival or get-together is complete without desserts.
-During such occasions, we always look for recipes that are rich, delicious and easy to prepare.
-All of these criteria are met by this dessert, which makes it a popular choice among dessert lovers.
+During such occasions, we always look for rich, delicious recipes and easy to prepare.
+All of these criteria are met by this dessert, which makes it a popular choice among dessert lovers

-Sugar – No Indian dessert is complete without sugar.
-Use white sugar and adjust it to suit your taste
+Sugar: Use white sugar and adjust it to suit your taste.

-Milk – Use full-fat milk for rich, delicious results
+Milk: Use full-fat milk / whole milk for delicious results

-For flavour, add cardamom powder and saffron strands
+For flavour and rich halwa, add ground cardamom and saffron strands

 Add almond flour to a pan.
 Make sure the pan is not switched on.